lhzcode/es10-cn/functions-classes.md

 2. 令 declResult 为 FunctionDeclarationInstantiation(functionObject, argumentsList).
 3. 若 declResult is not an abrupt completion, then
 a. 执行 !
 AsyncFunctionStart(promiseCapability, FunctionBody).
-4. Else declResult is an abrupt completion,
+4. 否则 declResult is an abrupt completion,
 a. 执行 !
 Call(promiseCapability.[[Reject]], undefined, « declResult.[[Value]] »).
 5. 返回 Completion { [[Type]]: 返回, [[Value]]: promiseCapability.[[Promise]], [[Target]]: empty }.